IHP-GmbH/IHP-Open-PDK/ihp-sg13g2/libs.tech/klayout/tech/lvs/testing/testcases/README.md

     ┣ 📁layout                       Layout gds file for each device.
     ┣ 📁netlist                      Spice netlist file for each device.
  ┣ 📁 extraction_checking            Contains a small test case to be used for testing the LVS switches.
- ┣ 📁 torture                        Contains a few large test cases to test the performance of the rule deck.
  ```